 This small and hidden space, is one of the favorite unspoiled beaches in the area, with barely 30 yards of sand, Colomitos is one of the most intimate and cozy you'll find near Puerto Vallarta.

 Located in the southern curve of the Banderas Bay, between the Horcones River (Boca) and Los Caballos beach (just before Las Animas) Colomitos offers crystal clear water, white warm sand and is an ideal place for swimming, kayaking, snorkeling, diving or just sunbathing.

 You will also have the chance to see a wide variety of tropical fish, that include king angels, giant damselfish, moray eels, sergeant majors, pufferfish, rainbow wrasses, reef cornetfish, spotted boxfish, among others.

 Playa Colomitos (Colomitos beach) is without any doubt a small piece of paradise for those who love the outdoors, wildlife, nature and calm, relaxing experiences.
 If you are vacationing in the area, visiting it is highly recommended, whether you are there with your family, your friends or your partner.

-Another one of the attractions in Colomitos is the Ocean Grill Restaurant, [CURRENTLY CLOSED] not only does it offer a fabulous view of the sea, cove, and beach, it's considered one of the best restaurants in all the Banderas Bay area, so you have it close at hand to make your trip all the more memorable.
+Another one of the attractions in Colomitos is the newly reopened restaurant there, it offers a fabulous view of the sea, cove, and beach, you have it close at hand to make your trip all the more memorable.